 Effectiveness can be described as the result of a medicine’s pharmacological effect (efficacy) in interaction with different contextual factors that occur in real life.
 In other words, the effectiveness of a medicine can be measured when all real-life interactions occur.
 These interactions include effect modification, which has an impact on the treatment effect.
 Contextual factors that interact with the medicine’s pharmacological effect are known as drivers of effectiveness.

-There are three levels of contextual factors that interact with the efficacy of a medicine, related to the:
+There are three levels of contextual factors that interact with the pharmacological effect of a medicine.
+These relate to the:

 - actual use of the medicine